Army Civil Affairs Specialist (MOS 38B) are responsible for being a non-lethal liaison for local citizens in combat or crisis situations.

 After passing all physical/medical testing and the ASVAB test, recruits will attend 10 weeks of Basic Combat Training (BCT).

-After Basic Combat Training, recruits will attend 13 weeks of Advanced Individual Training (AIT) at United States Army John F. Kennedy Special Warfare Center and School at Fort Bragg, NC.
+After Basic Combat Training, recruits will attend 13 weeks of Advanced Individual Training (AIT) at the United States Army John F. Kennedy Special Warfare Center and School at Fort Liberty, NC.

 Soldiers who are airborne-qualified active duty non-commissioned officers have an opportunity to reclassify as a civil affairs sergeant.

-To do this, they must complete 20 weeks of intense training programming involving language, negotiations and regional training.
+To do this, they must complete 20 weeks of intense training involving language, negotiations, and regional training.

 Skills that are helpful in this MOS: